jk4e/list-ai-humanoid-robots/README.md

 ![ai-humanoid-robots](ai-robot-banner.svg)

 A curated list of top AI humanoid robots, featuring video demonstrations of their capabilities.
-This list showcases some of the most advanced and interesting AI humanoid robots currently in development.
+This list showcases the most advanced AI humanoid robots.
 Each entry includes:

-- Basic information about the company
+- Information about the company
 - Links to their official website and YouTube channel
 - Specific robot models with links to demonstration videos on YouTube

-The goal is to provide an up-to-date overview of the state of the art in robotics and AI.
+The goal is to provide an up-to-date overview of the state of the art in humanoid robotics.

 Note: Your contributions are welcome!
 If you notice any missing information, errors, or typos, please open an issue or submit a pull request.
 Thank you!